Top 10 things to do in Byron Bay

 9. Retreat to Halcyon House

-North of Byron Bay is gorgeous Cabarita Beach, home to a luxury retreat like no other.
+North of Byron Bay is gorgeous Cabarita Beach, named 'Australia's best beach for 2020' by Tourism Australia.
+It is also home to a luxury retreat like no other.
 Halcyon House made it to Conde Nast's 'Best Hotels in the World' list in 2019, so expect to be totally wowed in every way.
 Each room and suite has an individual look and feel, the onsite restaurant Paper Daisy has a celebrity chef and a seafront position, and there's a spa ready to pamper all your cares away.
 Bliss.

 10. Catch a Byron Bay festival